What are the Main Entities Used in Dynamics 365 for Field Service?

 Microsoft Dynamics 365 for Field Service helps to increase the efficiency of field service operations to empower technicians, maximise resources and enhance the customer experience.

-We've worked with several customers who implemented their system as Dynamics CRM before Microsoft released its Field Service app.
+We've worked with several customers who implemented their system as Dynamics CRM before Microsoft released its Field Service app for Dynamics 365.
 In the absence of dedicated field service capabilities at that time, the design of their systems were significantly reliant on custom elements to handle these processes.

 With subsequent concerns arising about restricted scalability and support of these customisations, in many of these cases a re-implementation using the first-party Dynamics 365 Field Service app has been the most effective solution.